biocatiit/website/content/pages/users_aps_u.rst

 BioCAT user program during the shutdown
 =========================================

-The APS plans to shut down on April 17, 2023 and restart operations in April, 2024.
-After the restart there will be several months of safety and technical commissioning before the beamline is available for first experiments.
-We anticipate resuming user experiments in the summer/fall of 2024.
+The APS shut down on April 17, 2023.
+Based on the current state of the upgrade, We anticipate resuming user experiments in late 2024/early 2025.
 There will be no user access to the APS for x-ray experiments during this “Dark Period”.

 SAXS experiments